sambhav2612/karumanchi/README.md

 # karumanchi

 DS Problems from karumanchi.
-This reposistory follows the [C++ Best Practices](https://lefticus.gitbooks.io/cpp-best-practices/content) written by Jason Turner.
-Som of code follows C++ 11 guidelines such as replacing the conventional `NULL` pointers with `nullptr`.
+This repository  follows the [C++ Best Practices](https://lefticus.gitbooks.io/cpp-best-practices/content) written by Jason Turner.
+Some of the code follows the general C++ 11 guidelines such as replacing conventional `NULL` pointers with `nullptr`.

 ## Latest Update

-Update Chapter 9 and push v0.1.17
+Remove RoR.

 ## Pathway